wilsonte-umich/HiFiRe3/README.md

 ## Input read data, basecalling

 HiFiRe3 pipelines accept long-read input files from either the PacBio or Oxford Nanopore (ONT) sequencing platforms.
-As stated above, all tools assume you have performed a valid HiFiRe3 library preparation, including strict N to 2N size selection _prior to_ ligating adapters to A-tailed blunt RE ends.
+As stated above, all tools assume you performed a valid HiFiRe3 library preparation, including strict N to 2N size selection _prior to_ ligating adapters to A-tailed blunt RE ends.